 Here are the main things you need to think about when setting up a web-based platform.

 Your color schemes, fonts, and images need to complement the feeling you’re trying to go for, and be applied in consistent ways.
-You can build these things into your WordPress theme and also use free online programs like Canva or PicMonkey to help you design images that stand out.
+You can build these things into your theme and also use free online programs like Canva or PicMonkey to help you design images that stand out.
 Take a look at color theory and learn how to choose colors that will make your brand stand out online.
 Here is a Brand Style Guide to help inspire you in the direction of your blog.

 Learning Tech Tools